dainst/idai-field/manual/manual.en.md

 ## Search

-In the **Overview**, in the operation views as well as in the image overview (menu item **Images**), a **search filter** is available.
+In the **overview**, in the **operation tabs** as well as in the **image management** (accessible via the menu "Tools"), a **search filter** is available.
 You can use it to restrict the currently displayed resources by the means of some basic search criteria (identifier, short description, resource type).

-If you want to express more complex search queries, you can furthermore switch into the **extended search mode** while in the **overview** or one of the **operation views**.
-This mode allows you on the one hand to expand the search bypassing hierarchical orderings and also to search over the whole project and on the other hand to thereby define additional field specific search criteria.
+If you want to express more complex search queries, you can furthermore switch into the **extended search mode** while in the **overview** or one of the **operation tabs**.
+This mode allows you to expand the search bypassing hierarchical orderings, to search over the whole project and to define additional field specific search criteria.

 ### Search filter